Jomonsugi/Union_Lodge_Cocktail_Ingredients/readme.txt

 They can also see what is not present (for example vodka), as it was not used in any American pre-prohibition cocktail recipes.

-This repository includes a final version with titled (union_chart_final.html) The previous versions are all drafts saved working up to the final charts.
+This repository includes a final version titled (union_chart_final.html) The previous versions are all drafts saved working up to the final charts.

 The dataset was created by me.
 It lists all the cocktails served at Union Lodge #1